maxgallo/dazn-tube-talk/presentation.md

 1. Checkout target project from GitHub
 - Run Unit Tests
 - Run Static Analysis
-- Compress everything and store on S3
+- Compress everything and store it on S3

 ---